Wednesday, January 8, 2025

 Another building, a shrine, excavated at Eridu goes back to 5,200 B.C.
 (Tobolczyk, 2020, p.
 128 Figure 266):

 The archaeological findings at Eridu paint an eerily similar picture to Eden and Genesis.
 Margoliouth (1868) stated that the Garden of Eden itself "has been identified with the holy grove" of Eridu, and Eridu was "the original seaport of Chaldea."
 The "guardian spirits which Assyrian art represented as kneeling or standing on either side of the sacred palm-tree in the same garden of Eridu" are "the cherubim with flaming sword" in Eden.
 The "formation of Eve out of a rib taken from Adam" seems to "parallel" the "self-reduplication of the primitive gods" to create goddesses (in The Contemporary Review, Vol. 74 p.
 581).
-Kramer and Maier (1989 [2020 edition]) stated that Enki wasn't always benevolent to humans.
-He was "depriving humankind of the me of life; by his terrifying humans with his awesome, venomous word; by his putting an end to universal human speech and thus afflicting humankind with the babel of tongues-all because he was jealous of his older brother Enlil.
-Enki, sad to say, suffered from an inferiority complex," (p.
-2):

 The biggest action Enki did was send the flood to kill mankind (Spencer, 1915; in Kelly, 1915, Volume 75; Volume 97 p.
 314):

 This is based on a poem from a collection of tablets found in Nippur (pp. 313, 316-317).
 Ea is the one who saves Sit-Naphishti, who is Noah, during the flood (Margoliouth, 1868; in The Contemporary Review, Vol. 74 p.
 590).
+The story in which Ea confuses the languages (Babel) is called The Spell of Nudimmud (Lowery, 2013, pp. 227-228).

 Links: